MKrause-CyberSec/Red-vs-Blue-Project/README.md

 - `Errors vs successful transactions [Packetbeat] ECS`
 - `HTTP Transactions [Packetbeat] ECS`

-Your final dashboard should look similar to:
+The final dashboard:

 ![](Images/Dashboard.png)

-Next, get familiar with running search queries in the `Discover` screen with Packetbeat.
+Ran the following search queries in the `Discover` screen with Packetbeat.
-- On the Discover page, locate the search field.
-- Start typing `source` and notice the suggestions that come up.
+- `source`
-- Search for the `source.ip` of your attacking machine.
+- Search for the `source.ip` of the attacking machine.
-- Use `AND` and `NOT` to further filter you search and look for communications between your attacking machine and the victim machine.
+- Use `AND` and `NOT` to further filter you search and look for communications between the attacking machine and the victim machine.
-- Other things to look for:
+- Other things to looked at:
 	- `url`
 	- `status_code`
 	- `error_code`

-Some helpful searches include
+More helpful searches

 - `http.response.status_code : 200`
 - `url.path: /company_folders/secret_folder/`